ampproject/amphtml/spec/amp-actions-and-events.md

 ## Globally defined Events and Actions
 Currently AMP defines `tap` event globally that you can listen to on any HTML element (including amp-elements).

-AMP also defines a `hide` action globally that you can trigger on any HTML element.
+AMP also defines `hide`, `show` and `toggle` actions globally that you can trigger on any HTML element.

 For example, the following is possible in AMP.